-Our mission: Prevent shootings and bombings in public buildings worldwide
+Mission: Prevent shootings and bombings in buildings and transit systems

 Not only are the number of ASEs rising in recent years, the number of victims is also on the rise.
 In November 2008, terrorists attacked hotels, hospitals, railway stations, and other targets in Mumbai killing 173 persons and wounding 308.
 Barbecan Entrance Systems would have prevented this.
 On June 10, 2009, a lone gunman with an antique rifle walked straight through the security check at the Holocaust Museum in DC and started firing.
 A guard died.
 Had the gunman brought an automatic weapon and killed the other guards, hundreds might have died.
 The museum had over 2,000 visitors at the time.
 The problem only gets worse.
 A suicide bomber or gunman can enter virtually any structure and commit a massacre.
 Security checkpoints detect, but won't stop a determined attacker.
 They will shoot their way past the guards.
 Barbecan Secure Entrance Systems will STOP a gunman - or a suicide bomber - without interrupting or slowing traffic flow.
 Barbecan Systems are safe and track the pace of each pedestrian walking through.